The 5 Best Back Roller Wheels for Back Pain & Posture (2026)

 The Chirp Wheel+ is a new and improved take on the classic yoga wheel – a tool used to stretch muscles and improve balance in yoga practice.

-The Chirp Wheel follows the natural curve of the spine to fit perfectly between the shoulder blades.
+The Chirp Wheel follows the spine’s natural curve to fit perfectly between the shoulder blades.

 You won’t find the unique 4-way stretch (simultaneously stretches in 4 directions) in standard back wheels.